sueswe/rubyopcontoolset/README.md

 ## Support

-If you need help, feel free to contact me (wernersuess77@gmail.com) or write an issue.
+If you need help, feel free to write an issue.